AM71113363/FakeVpn/README.md

 ●After you click Start <VPN> ,the WhiteList will be saved,so the next time you don't have to select them again.<br>

 # NOTE <br>
-the app has internet permission just to ger the IP<br>
+the app has internet permission just to get the local IP<br>